mishrakushal/dsa-project/README.md

 <br>

-- Linked lists are used extensively to generate the Huffman Tree nodes

 - Unordered Maps from the STL are utilised in storing the characters and their frequencies

 - Priority queue is crucial while generating the Huffman Tree as the algorithm depends on the priority order of the characters